-In Australia, prior to the launch of the National Pro Bono Aspirational Target on 26 April 2007, recommendations for the implementation of a voluntary minimum target came from a number of sources:
+In Australia, prior to the launch of the National Pro Bono Target on 26 April 2007, recommendations for the implementation of a voluntary minimum target came from a number of sources:

 1998 – the Law Society of NSW’s Access to Justice Task Force Report recommended establishing a voluntary “minimum pro bono commitment”.